bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fix - Groups of events were only retrieved for the first interval if "Groups only" box was checked
+* Fix - Booking calendar didn't appeared on WooCommerce variation switch if the calendar was hidden before

 = 1.4.1 - 2018/02/25 =
 * Fix - Error while trying to update an event in calendar editor
 * Fix - Error while trying to delete a group of events